Notes on the Geography of Sudan: Nile Corridor

 Mosques are important enough to be built in stone.

-The Blue Nile at Khartoum, flowing from the bottom of the picture up to the top and splitting around Tuti Island.
+The Blue Nile at Khartoum.
+The river, flowing from the bottom of the picture, splits around Tuti Island and then joins the White NIle..
 Khartoum proper is on the left; Khartoum North is on the right; Omdurman is in the distance, beyond Tuti Island.

 A ferry crosses the broad reservoir formed on the White Nile by the Jebel Aulia Dam, upstream from Khartoum but built by and for Egypt.
-The reservoir creates a very welcome cool breeze.
+The water creates a very welcome cool breeze.

 * Argentina * Australia * Austria * Bangladesh * Belgium * Botswana * Brazil * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * The Czech Republic * Egypt * Fiji * France * Germany * Ghana * Greece * Guyana * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malawi * Malaysia * Mauritius * Mexico * Micronesia (Pohnpei) * Morocco * Mozambique * Namibia * The Netherlands * New Zealand * Nigeria * Norway * Oman * Pakistan * Peru * The Philippines * Poland * Portugal * Romania (Transylvania) * Senegal * Singapore * South Africa * South Korea * Spain * Sri Lanka * Sudan * Syria (Aleppo) * Tanzania * Thailand * Trinidad * Turkey (Istanbul) * Uganda * The U.A.E.
 (Dubai) * The United Kingdom * The Eastern United States * The Western United States * Oklahoma * Uruguay * Uzbekistan * Vietnam * The West Bank * Yemen * Zambia * Zimbabwe *